rust-lang/rust/src/doc/rustc/src/platform-support.md

 [77071]: https://github.com/rust-lang/rust/issues/77071
 [x86-32-float-issue]: https://github.com/rust-lang/rust/issues/114479

-## Tier 1

-Tier 1 targets can be thought of as "guaranteed to work".
-The Rust project builds official binary releases for each tier 1 target, and automated testing ensures that each tier 1 target builds and passes tests after each change.
-For the full requirements, see [Tier 1 target policy](target-tier-policy.md#tier-1-target-policy) in the Target Tier Policy.

-At this time, all Tier 1 targets are [Tier 1 with Host Tools](#tier-1-with-host-tools).

 ## Tier 2 with Host Tools

 Tier 2 targets can be thought of as "guaranteed to build".
 The Rust project